fossabot/demo-1/apiendpoint11.rst

 Image URL
 =========

-You can also ask for bounds of an **image url**.
-Please see example below:
+You can also ask for bounds of an **image URL**.
+See example below:

 .. code-block:: bash